 Plans for a second Interstate 75 bridge over the Ohio River also soured Safi’s Hudepohl Square proposal.
 9 One of the alternatives for the project called for the construction of a new highway bridge through the former Hudepohl brewery.

-The partly demolished Hudepohl brewery drew the ire of the City of Cincinnati Buildings and Inspections Department, who condemned the complex in January 2007.
-9 In April, Safi presented new development plans for the project at a pre-prosecution hearing and then applied for a Vacant Building Maintenance License until the proper building permits could be managed.
+The partly demolished Hudepohl brewery drew the ire of the City of Cincinnati Buildings and Inspections Department, which condemned the complex in January 2007.
+9 In April, Safi presented new development plans for the project at a pro-prosecution hearing and then applied for a Vacant Building Maintenance License until the proper building permits could be managed.
 10

 - Miller, Nick.
 “Hudepohl selling brewery.”
 Cincinnati Post 19 Dec.
 1996.
 12 Jan.
 2009.